Quickback Docs

 • Simple tables where field-level protection isn't needed

-PUT/Upsert with External IDs
+Upsert with External IDs

-Requirements for PUT
+Requirements for Upsert

 1. generateId: false in database config (client provides IDs)